plone/documentation/develop/plone/misc/annotations.rst

    If you store full Python objects in annotations you need to clean them up during your add-on uninstallation.
-Otherwise if Python code is not present you cannot no longer import or export Plone site (annotations are pickled objects in the database and pickles do no longer work if the code is not present).
+Otherwise if Python code is not present you can no longer import or export Plone site (annotations are pickled objects in the database and pickles do no longer work if the code is not present).